 At PoP, we strive towards a world in which every child can experience and benefit from quality education.
 Currently, in Aldea El Palmar, students are learning in a structurally unsound building.
-The current school structure has suffered damages due to landslides and earthquakes over the years.
-The school building is made up of rusting metal panels, crumbling stones and cracked floors.
-Students learn in classrooms that are divided by wooden panels in replace of walls, causing for distraction and an ineffective learning environment.
+The previous school structure suffered damages due to landslides and earthquakes over the years.
+The school building was made up of rusting metal panels, crumbling stones and cracked floors.
+Students learned in classrooms that were divided by wooden panels in replace of walls, causing for distraction and an ineffective learning environment.

-Due to the lack of proper infrastructure, the walls of the classroom do not meet with the ceilings, exposing students to weather conditions.
-Because of this, classrooms are often covered with cloth and drapes in efforts to protect the students from the environmental elements.
-These conditions clearly pose a hazard to student safety and well-being, as well as to engagement and learning.
+Due to the lack of proper infrastructure, the walls of the classroom did not meet with the ceilings, exposing students to weather conditions.
+Because of this, classrooms were often covered with cloth and drapes in efforts to protect the students from the environmental elements.
+These conditions clearly posed a hazard to student safety and well-being, as well as to engagement and learning.

 We believe that a quality learning environment is critical to increasing student attendance, engagement and overall literacy outcomes.

-In the coming months, PoP is partnering with the Aldea El Palmar community to build PoP’s first ever two-story school build, expected to be completed in November of 2020!
-We are kicking off this project with the support of David Killian and Erin Murphy, who are helping to build the first ever 2-story PoP school.
-This will provide students with 8 new classrooms and 3 new bathrooms!
-The community is devoted to providing a valuable education to its students, and will contribute 20 percent of the resources and labor required for construction.
+PoP has partnered with the Aldea El Palmar community to build PoP’s first ever two-story school build, completed in July 2021!
+We are kicking off this project with the support of David Killian and Erin Murphy, who helped to build the first ever 2-story PoP school.
+This has provided students with 8 new classrooms and 3 new bathrooms!
+The community is devoted to providing a valuable education to its students, and contributed 20 percent of the resources and labor required for construction.

 We establish partnerships with communities who are deeply committed to their children’s education.
 The support of the Aldea El Palmar community ensures the sustainability of the school that it will remain a quality learning environment for generations to come.

-Upon completion we will come together to inaugurate the new school and celebrate the extraordinary learning that will take place there!
+The inaguration of this school is planned for September 2021; we are excited to celebrate the extraordinary learning that will take place there!